le-on/ModularGroup/README.md

 Read("ModularGroup/lib/ModularSubgroups.gi");
 ```

 __Usage example:__ The main object of this package is called `ModularSubgroup`.
-It represents a finite-index subgrhttps://github.com/le-on/ModularGroupoup of _SL(2,Z)_ which is given by the action of the generator matrices _S_ and _T_ on the right cosets.
+It represents a finite-index subgroup of _SL(2,Z)_ which is given by the action of the generator matrices _S_ and _T_ on the right cosets.
 Such an object can be constructed in two different ways:
 - either by specifying the action as permutations `s` and `t` and calling the constructor as follows:
 ```GAP
 G := ModularSubgroup(s,t);